Last Updated on

 This black bean brownie recipe makes some of the best brownies I have ever had.
-Flourless, low-fat, gluten free brownies, a healthier brownie alternative.
+Flourless, low-fat, gluten-free brownies, a healthier brownie alternative.

 Easy, flourless brownies that are really to die for!
 If you have been following this blog for a while, you might have noticed that I do like my brownies, I have quite a few different brownie recipes on Where Is My Spoon and I truly love each of them.

 How could I not, they are all so delicious.
-Have a look at these Zucchini Cashew Brownies for instance or at these vegan brownies or these Romanian meringue brownies, you should definitely try some of them, if you like brownies, you will sure love all of these recipes.
+Have a look at these Zucchini Cashew Brownies for instance or at these vegan brownies or these Romanian meringue brownies, you should definitely try some of them, if you like brownies, you will surely love all of these recipes.

 Easy Brownies with Black Beans